altoramclean/web-sprint-challenge-advanced-react/README.md

 Stateful logic is any code that uses the state,it is built into the component, it is a form of logic that stores logic value.

 4. What are the three step of creating a successful test?
 What is done in each phase?
 Arrange,Act and Assert.
-Arrange is how you originally set everything up, when you want to do a action or something that is when act comes into play and when you want to make sure that what was expected to happen has actually happened you would then Assert.
+Arrange is how you originally set everything up.When you want to do a action or something that is when act comes into play.When you want to make sure that what was expected to happen has actually happened you would then Assert.